cuperman/cdk-appconfig/packages/cdk-appconfig/README.md

 const configProfile = new appconfig.HostedConfigurationProfile( ... );
 const configVersion = new appconfig.HostedConfigurationVersion( ... );

-const env = new appconfig.Environment(this, 'Env', {
+const prodEnv = new appconfig.Environment(this, 'ProdEnv');
-  name: 'Production'
-});

-const strategy = new appconfig.DeploymentStrategy(this, 'Stratey', {
+const exponentialStrategy = new appconfig.DeploymentStrategy(this, 'ExponentialStrategy', {
-  name: 'Exponential Rollout',
   growthType: appconfig.DeploymentStrategyGrowthType.EXPONENTIAL,
   growthFactor: 2,
   deploymentDurationInMinutes: 10,